Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Introduction

-The sparse generalized eigenvalue problem in \eqref{Eq:gep opt} is closely related to the classical matrix computation literature (see, e.g., \citealp{golub2012matrix} for a survey, and more recent results in \citealp{ge2016efficient}).
-There are two key differences between our results and these previous works.
-First, we have an additional non-convex constraint on the sparsity level, which allows us to handle the high-dimensional setting.
-Second, due to the existence of stochastic errors, we allow the normalization matrix $\hat{\Bb}$ to be rank-deficient, while in the classical setting $\hat{\Bb}$ is assumed to be positive definite.
-In comparison with the existing generalized eigenvalue algorithms, our algorithm~keeps the iterative solution sequence within a basin that only involves a few coordinates of $\vb$ such~that~the corresponding submatrix of $\hat{\Bb}$ is positive definite.
-Furthermore, in this way our algorithm ensures that the statistical errors in \eqref{eq:w1} only involves the largest sparse eigenvalues of the stochastic errors $\Eb_{\Ab}$ and $\Eb_{\Bb}$, which is defined in \eqref{eq:w3}.
-In contrast, a straightforward application of the classical matrix perturbation theory gives a statistical error term that involves the largest eigenvalues of $\Eb_{\Ab}$ and $\Eb_{\Bb}$, which are much larger than their sparse eigenvalues \citep{stewart1990}. \\
+The sparse generalized eigenvalue problem in \eqref{Eq:gep opt} is also closely related to the classical matrix computation literature (see, e.g., \citealp{golub2012matrix} for a survey, and more recent results in \citealp{ge2016efficient}).
+There are two key differences between our results and existing work.
+Firstly, we have an additional nonconvex constraint on the sparsity level, which allows us to handle the high-dimensional setting.
+Secondly, due to the existence of stochastic errors, we allow the normalization matrix $\hat{\Bb}$ to be rank-deficient, while in the classical setting $\hat{\Bb}$ is assumed to be positive definite.
+In comparison with existing generalized eigenvalue algorithms, our algorithm keeps the iterative solution sequence within a basin that involves only a few coordinates of $\vb$ such that the corresponding submatrix of $\hat{\Bb}$ is positive definite.
+Moreover, our algorithm ensures that the statistical errors \eqref{eq:w1} are in terms of the largest sparse eigenvalues of the stochastic errors $\Eb_{\Ab}$ and $\Eb_{\Bb}$, which is defined in \eqref{eq:w3}.
+In contrast, a straightforward application of the classical matrix perturbation theory gives statistical error terms that involve the largest eigenvalues of $\Eb_{\Ab}$ and $\Eb_{\Bb}$, which are much larger than their corresponding sparse eigenvalues \citep{stewart1990}.